iLVL-Key/FFXI/gearswap/readme.md

 <summary>MNK</summary>

+Version 8.5
+- Added down-converting of Curing Waltzes if not enough TP to use or if selected Waltz is on cooldown.
+- Added `.impetus` as an option to add to the end of a weapon skill gear set (ex. `sets["Vicory Smite"].impetus) to use when Impetus is active.
+- Adjusted the Movement check to not set as "moving" while mid action (will now wait until that action has finished to activate).
+- Fixed some occasional errors with Damage notifications.

 Versioon 8.4.1
 - Adjusted precast to cancel processing while in midcast of another spell/ability.
 - Removed the no longer used itemMatch function.
 This function was previously replaced by both different, more efficient code and a new getMainWeaponId function specicially for Aftermath calculations.